T: +61 7 3228 0429

 For over 10 years Luke has been recognised as one of Australia’s leading lawyers representing victims of human trafficking and labour exploitation.
 Luke has advised in and run a variety of cases across a range of jurisdictions and novel areas of law, to help victims obtain justice through civil proceedings against their offenders.
 In 2015, Luke acted for the successful plaintiff in Jane Doe v Linda Howard, Australia’s largest ever verdict in a case of human trafficking, obtaining an award of damages in excess of US$3.5m.
 Luke is at the forefront of the development of the (imminent) Australian Modern Slavery Act and assists Australian organisations in their preparations for compliance with this new and important law.

-Luke holds a Master of Laws from the University of Sydney, a Bachelor of Laws and a Bachelor of Arts from Macquarie University, and is also a Registered Migration Agent.
+Luke holds a Master of Laws from the University of Sydney, a Bachelor of Laws and a Bachelor of Arts from Macquarie University.
 Luke was named one of Australia’s Best Lawyers for Non-Profit/Charities Law in the 2018/2019 Best Lawyers list for the third consecutive year and was recognised as one of the 10 Most Innovative Lawyers in the Financial Times Asia-Pacific Innovative Lawyers 2016 awards.
 He was included in Pro Bono Australia’s ‘Impact 25’ most influential people in the Australian social sector in 2015.
 In 2013, Luke was awarded Managing Partner of the Year in the Australian Law Awards, he was Australia’s Pro Bono Lawyer of the Year in 2012 and in 2010 he received an Anzac of the Year award for service to the legal profession and the community.